GR36/website/blog/_posts/2017-06-21-lose-your-wallet.md

 title: "Apple Holding 'Lose Your Wallet' Shopping Event"
 bigimg: /img/2017-10-23-Apple-pay-event.jpeg
 date: 2017-06-21
+tags: apple
 ---
 Apple is building a multi-billion dollar services business that may soon be unrivalled.
 Sucking in revenue from everything from App Store sales to iCloud storage, but its crowning jewel is Apple Pay.
 As the service continues to expand Apple are holding a special Apple Pay event in San Francisco.

 The "Lose Your Wallet" specialist shopping event will take place on the mJune 23rd to 25th and consist of 36 Apple Pay supporting retailers.
 All of which are offering some pretty great discounts as an encouragement to leave your wallet at home and use Apple Pay.